hibbertda/az-snapshot-distribution/README.md

 ## 1. Create Snapshot
 #### create-MDSnapshot.ps1
-A managed disk snapshot is created from data disks that are attached to the source virtal machine.
+A managed disk snapshot is created from data disks that are attached to the source virtual machine.

 ### Required Parameters